ivncl/lattice300/README.md

 Python code to generate geometry files and high-quality tetrahedral meshes of Voronoi and Delaunay 3D reticula.

 Supported lattices are now stochastic Voronoi and Delaunay "perfect" reticula.
-Sampling is computed trhough the Poisson Disk Algorithm, adapted to support arbitrary density function of minimum distance.
+Sampling is computed through the Poisson Disk Algorithm, adapted to support arbitrary density functions of minimum distance.
 Arbitrary function for strut diameter is supported as well.

 Dependencies:
 gmsh